For what time did you order sunshine?

-Whilst there are sensational views from both side of the train, those show-stopping views of the Harry Potter bridge will be to the left as you travel from Fort William to Mallaig.
+Whilst there are sensational views from both sides of the train, those show-stopping views of the Harry Potter bridge will be to the left as you travel from Fort William to Mallaig.

 But don’t fret about on which side of the train you are seated.
 The clever seat allocation system forces everyone to switch seats at Mallaig so you will be sitting on the opposite side of the carriage for the return journey.

-Here are a few options that I have found through GetYourGuide, which offers free cancellation up to 24 hours before your tour date.
+Here are a few excursions from Edinburgh that I have found through GetYourGuide, which offers free cancellation up to 24 hours before your tour date.

 Why You Should Ride the Harry Potter Train in Scotland

-Yes; you could take a cheaper, standard train between Fort William and Malliag.
+Yes; you could take a cheaper, standard train between Fort William and Mallaig.
 But this would be a mistake.

 Much of the enjoyment of Scotland’s Harry Potter Train is derived from its slower pace, allowing the country’s spectacular landscape to reveal itself to you, and the hiss of the steam engine and the toot of the whistle.
 This is an experience to be savoured, not rushed.